shrimpboyho/octo/README.md

-octo - tame those C strings
+octo - A String Manipulation Library
 ====

 A Library for Manipulating Strings in C